edermartioli/sparc4-pipeline/README.md

 The [SPARC4 Pipeline Workshop Guidelines](https://docs.google.com/document/d/139lela_5Od0tttfZycWEukB7HSjlJ4hL4iNhtqP97mQ/edit?usp=sharing) ([pdf version](https://github.com/edermartioli/sparc4-pipeline/blob/main/docs/SPARC4%20Pipeline%20Workshop%20Guidelines.pdf)) are now available, providing step-by-step instructions to reduce the minidata.
 Make sure you also check the [slides presented in the workshop at the XLVII RASAB 2024](https://github.com/edermartioli/sparc4-pipeline/blob/main/docs/sparc4-pipeline_sab2024_hands-on.pdf) as well as the [hands-on SPARC4 Pipeline Workshop Jupyter notebooks](https://drive.google.com/file/d/1yJl6maK2WXIWPPt7f8XB0CQFZwhljsCZ/view?usp=sharing) with examples for accessing the pipeline products obtained from the reduction of the minidata.

+# Warnings

+* Date: 2024-Oct-03

+* The current FWHM values provided in the catalogs are incorrect; they appear to be twice the correct value.
+These values are calculated by the third-party tool `photutils`, but we are working on a solution soon.
+* The sources and sky magnitude values provided in the catalogs are instrumental, meaning they are not calibrated for any photometric system.
+* The pipeline does not work for objects with non-sidereal movements.
+* The position angle of the linear polarization is not calibrated to the equatorial system.
+This applies to both half-wave and quarter-wave retarders.
+* The polarimetry using the quarter-wave requires the determination of the fast-axis direction.
+* If a new reduction is to be rerun with updated parameters, it is mandatory to delete any products affected by this new reduction; otherwise, it will have no effect.
+The current version of the pipeline only checks for the existence of a product by its file path, not whether its contents are consistent with the parameters used for the reduction.

 The SPARC4 pipeline is under development in collaboration with the scientific community.
 If you are interested in collaborating, send an email to the pipeline team at the following address: `sparc4-pipeline@googlegroups.com`.